Lucky Bamboo (Dracaena sanderiana) Indoor Care, Propagation and Common Problems

 How to water a Lucky Bamboo that is growing in soil

-Water Lucky Bamboo thoroughly during the growing season and allow the top 1-2 in. of soil to dry out between waterings.
+Water Lucky Bamboo thoroughly during the growing season and allow the top 1-2 inches of soil to dry out between waterings.
 Reduce the watering during the cold season and maintain the soil slightly moist.

-Ascertain that the water is free of chlorine, flourides and other chemicals to prevent brown leaf tips.
+Use water that is at room temperature to avoid shocking this tropical plant and ascertain that the water is free of chlorine, flourides and other chemicals to prevent brown leaf tips.

 Fertilizer for a Lucky Bamboo that is growing in soil